🌲 Front Range Plant FinderPlant finder

 Is Lady’s mantle good for the Colorado Front Range?

-Yes.
-Lady’s mantle is included in the Front Range Plant Finder as a perennial suited to Colorado's Front Range.
+Yes, Lady’s mantle is a well-suited perennial for Colorado's Front Range.

 How big does Lady’s mantle get?